-A lot of people are feeling overwhelming stress levels as they try to achieve a balance between professional life and personal life.
-Empowering your employees with more quality time and a more manageable to-do list helps everybody feel better and do better.
+Many people feel overwhelming stress levels as they try to achieve a work-life balance.
+Empowering your employees with more quality time and a manageable to-do list helps everybody.
 The work-life balance tips in this article can help.

 1. Ask workers about their work-life balance needs

-2. Watch employee stress levels and mental health
+2. Monitor employee stress levels and mental health

-- Disturbed sleep that can lead to drops in alertness and even IQ
+- Disturbed sleep can lead to drops in alertness and even IQ.

 3. Educate employees about work-life balance